Get billing ownership of Azure subscriptions to your MPA account

 Access to Azure services

-Access for existing users, groups, or service principals that was assigned using Azure RBAC (role-based access control) is not affected during the transition.
-The partner won’t get any new RBAC access to the subscriptions.
+Access for existing users, groups, or service principals that was assigned using Azure role-based access control (Azure RBAC) isn't affected during the transition.
+The partner won’t get any new Azure RBAC access to the subscriptions.

 Azure support plan